hafizurcse02/water-overflow/readme.md

 ```
 ## Test
 ### 1. Install Test Runner
-To run the tests, the `mocha` and `nyc` runner have to be installed in the machine.
+To run the tests, the `mocha` and `nyc` runner have to be installed in the machine in `global` mode.
 In the terminal, run:

 ```
 npm install mocha -g